1996–97 Houston Rockets season: Aftermath

-Following the season, Threatt retired and three-point specialist Sam Mack was traded to the Vancouver Grizzlies.
-The Rockets did not reach the conference finals again until 2015, where they were defeated by the Golden State Warriors in five games.
+Following the season, Mack was traded to the Vancouver Grizzlies, and Threatt and Livingston were both released to free agency.
+The Rockets would not advance to the Western Conference Finals again until 2015, where they were defeated by the Golden State Warriors in five games.

 Offseason

-During the 1996 offseason, Charles Barkley was traded from the Phoenix Suns in exchange for Sam Cassell, Robert Horry, Mark Bryant, and Chucky Brown.
-Barkley chose Houston specifically because he hoped to win an NBA Championship with the team.
+During the 1996 off-season, All-Star forward Charles Barkley was traded from the Phoenix Suns in exchange for Sam Cassell, Robert Horry, Mark Bryant, and Chucky Brown; Barkley chose Houston specifically because he hoped to win an NBA championship with the team.